LiskArchive/lisk-legacy-docs/troubleshooting/troubleshooting.md

 ```bash
 locate postgresql.conf
 ```
-After chaning the config, restart the corresponding postgreSQL process.
+After changing the config, restart the corresponding postgreSQL process.
 Now, the 2 postgreSQL instances shouldn't interfere each other anymore.

 #### Solution 2: